INDATACORE/SkyID-Android/README.md

 ## Quick Start

 The Sky Identification SDK is composed of two main components :
-1. **Sky Document Analysis** component that ocerize the identity-documents  and automatically extract personal information
+- **Sky Document Analysis Component:** ocerize the identity-documents  and automatically extract personal information
-2. **the Sky Face Recognition** component that verify the liveness and the identity of the person holding the identity-document.
+- **the Sky Face Recognition Component:**  verify the liveness and the identity of the person holding the identity-document.

+#### Sky Document Analysis

 The Sky Document Analysis component can be used simply by calling the DocumentAnalyzer activity throughout a StartActivityForResult() method, see the following code: